merlinthemagic/MTS/README.md

 No, we wont ruin someone bussiness and we wont use live website as example, because we always need to modify script example if the real website change their html (prevent dependencies).
 But you can do this easly using MTS, just find the way by yourself.

 So, let's create the example
-NOTE: you can get this example2 code on example folder

 main.html
 ```